-During 2017, our net pension expense was \$20.3 million.
-This amount included a \$7.6 million expense recognition of settlements from lump sum payouts during the year, primarily driven by the plan amendments summarized in the preceding paragraph for the automatic commencement of pension benefit at age 65.
-The non-cash settlement charge is reflected in salaries, wages and employee benefits as a result of the requirement to expense the unrecognized actuarial losses associated with the lump sum settlements.
-Our cash contributions were \$68.0 million.
-Using our current plan assumptions, which include an assumed 7.0% return on assets and a weighted average discount rate of 3.77%, we expect to record expense of \$20.1 million for the year ended December 31, 2018.
-As a result of the amendment to permit the option for lump sum benefit payments, the Company believes the lump sum settlement threshold will be triggered in 2018.
-Upon exceeding the lump sum settlement threshold, a remeasurement of the accrual pension obligation will be required.
+During 2018, our net pension expense was \$9.2 million.
+This amount included a \$10.9 million expense recognition of settlements from lump sum payouts during the year.
+The non-cash settlement charge is reflected in nonoperating expenses as a result of the requirement to expense the unrecognized actuarial losses associated with the lump sum settlements.
+Our cash contributions were \$15.2 million.
+Using our current plan assumptions, which include an assumed 7.0% return on assets and a discount rate of 4.44%, we expect to record income of \$0.5 million for the year ended December 31, 2019.

-We expect our cash contributions for our non-union sponsored pension plans for the next five years to be as follows:
+We expect cash contributions for our non-union sponsored pension plans for the next five years to be as follows:

-(in millions) Expected Cash Contributions
+(in millions) Expect ed Cash Contributions

-2018 \$ 25.4
+2019 \$ 9.9

-2019 19.8
+2020 42.9

-2020 15.2
+2021 27.1

-2021 11.7
+2022 28.7

-2022 17.6
+2023 30.0

 Our investment strategy for our pension assets and our related pension contribution funding obligation includes an active interest rate hedging program designed to mitigate the impact of changes in interest rates on each plan's funded position.
 If the pension discount rate falls, our investment strategy is designed to significantly mitigate such interest rate risk to each pension plan's funded status and our contribution funding obligation.
 Conversely, if the pension discount rate rises, some portion of the beneficial impact of a rising discount rate on the pension liability will be forgone.
-The investment program is dynamic and the hedging program is designed to market conditions.
+The investment program is dynamic and the hedging program is designed to adapt to market conditions.

-If future actual asset returns fall short of the 7.0% assumption by 1.0% per year, total cash contributions would be \$9.9 million higher over the next five years.
-If future actual asset returns exceed the 7.0% assumption by 1.0% per year, total cash contributions would be \$13.7 million lower over the next five years.
+If future actual asset returns fall short of the 7.0% assumption by 1.0% per year, total cash contributions would be \$10.1 million higher over the next five years.
+If future actual asset returns exceed the 7.0% assumption by 1.0% per year, total cash contributions would be \$10.9 million lower over the next five years.

-If future interest rates decrease 100 basis points from January 1, 2018 levels, total cash contributions would be \$47.0 million lower over the next five years.
+If future interest rates decrease 100 basis points from January 1, 2019 levels, total cash contributions would be \$41.1 million lower over the next five years.
 This reflects our liability hedging strategy and the impact of BBA 2015 legislation.
 The liability hedging strategy results in additional asset returns from decreases in interest rates.
 However, BBA 2015 limits the increase in liabilities from lower interest rates such that the net effect is lower contributions.
-If interest rates increase 100 basis points from January 1, 2018 levels, total cash contributions would be \$38.4 million higher over the next five years.
+If interest rates increase 100 basis points from January 1, 2019 levels, total cash contributions would be \$18.9 million higher over the next five years.